ABOUT

 Unfortunately no. One of the most important parts of preparing for the birth is getting to know the midwife that will attend.
 Most midwives ask a minimum of 3 to 5 antenatal appointments for the relationship to build.

 The latest is 28 weeks but can be as late as 34 weeks if the missing appointments can be concentrated in a shorter time frame.
-Please note that the Mini packages from 34 weeks are only for returning clients, birth workers and regular attendees of the pregnancy circle.

 PRICING